Soviet intervention in Mongolia: Chinese and White Russian invasion

 In 1917, the Russian Revolution began.
 During most of the war, Russian colonies in central Asia and along the Mongolian frontier fell under control of the White movement.
 As more and more of the White Movement began to move east, like the Czechoslovak Legion, Mongolia began to worry about a possible invasion by White Russian troops.
 The White high command did think that an invasion of Mongolia could be worthwhile.
 The region was largely unpopulated and had large reserves of iron and coal.
 These resources were vital to the White movement, especially as the western industrial bases like Moscow and Petrograd were taken by the Soviets.
-Within Mongolia, from October 1919 Chinese troops under command of Xu Shuzheng nullified treaties and began sending in troops to assert Chinese control over the region, under the pretext of Protection from spill over from the Russian Civil War.
+Within Mongolia, from October 1919 Chinese troops under command of Xu Shuzheng nullified treaties and began sending in troops to assert Chinese control over the region, under the pretext of protection from spillover from the Russian Civil War.

 This led to the creation of the Mongolian People's Party as a revolutionary group fighting against the Chinese.
-As the Soviets began the hard push eastward against the Whites, White high command demanded that the Chinese government do something about their struggle.
+As the Soviets began the hard push eastward against the White Russians, White high command demanded that the Chinese government do something about their struggle.
 After Chinese refusal of the plans, The Russian Asiatic cavalry under General Roman von Ungern-Sternberg invaded in October 1920, pushing out undersupplied Beiyang troops in February 1921, who had mostly headed south, as the first stages of the Chinese Civil War began playing out.
-Over the course of the three-month invasion, Sternberg pushed the Chinese out and declared Bogd Khan as the monarch of an independent Mongolia once again.
+Over the course of the three-month invasion, Sternberg pushed the Chinese out and declared Bogd Khan monarch of a once again independent Mongolia.